Ada-Developers-Academy/daily-curriculum/topic_resources/rails/rspec-with-rails.md

   end
 end
 ```
-We have our first spec, let's run it.
+Now we have written our first spec, let's run it.

     rspec